Enel: 1990–present: Liberalisation and privatisation

 In this period, Enel was involved in several new projects.
 In 1993, the company built the Serre photovoltaic plant.
 At the time, this was largest of its kind in Europe with an installed capacity of 3.3 megawatts.
-In 1997, Enel, Orange S.A., and Deutsche Telekom funded Wind Telecomunicazioni as a joint venture, a mobile and fixed telecom operator.
+In 1997, Enel, France Télécom, and Deutsche Telekom funded Wind as a joint venture, a mobile and fixed telecom operator.
 In 2000, Enel launched a project to connect Italy's and Greece's power grids by laying a 160 km underwater power line, capable of carrying 600 megawatts, to connect Otranto (Apulia) with the Greek city of Aetos.
 The project, completed in 2002, had a total cost of €339 million.

 During the 2000s, the company worked to reduce the environmental impact of the production of energy and on a progressive internationalization of Enel through a number of mergers and acquisitions.
 In 2000, Enel signed an agreement with the Italian Ministry of the Environment and the Ministry of Economic Development in which the company committed to reduce carbon dioxide emissions by 13.5% before 2002, and by 20% before 2006.
 That year, Enel acquired CHI Energy, a renewable energy producer operating in the US and Canadian markets, for $170 million.
 In the following years, Enel continued investing in renewable energy and clean technologies.

 In 2004, the company was included in the Dow Jones Sustainability Index, a stock market index that evaluates the financial performance of companies based on economic, environmental, and social performance.

 In 2008, Enel formed Enel Green Power, a company dedicated to developing and managing the production of power from renewable energy.
 In 2009, Enel launched the Archilede project, a new urban lighting system chosen by 1600 municipalities.
 This new intelligent lighting technology resulted in approximately 26 GWh per year of energy saving, and reduced carbon dioxide emissions by 18,000 tons per year.
 That same year, the company opened a new photovoltaic power station in the Park of Villa di Pratolino, in Florence.
-The project - called "Diamante" – was to build a plant capable of storing, as hydrogen, enough of the solar energy accumulated during the day to meet nighttime requirements.
+The project - called "Diamante" – was to build a plant capable of storing, as hydrogen, enough of the solar energy accumulated during the day to meet night-time requirements.
 In 2010, the Archimede combined cycle power plant became operational at Priolo Gargallo, near Syracuse in Sicily.
 This was the first thermal solar field to use molten salt–technology integrated with a combined cycle gas facility.

 Enel had several acquisitions and divestments in this period.
 In 2001, the company won the tender offer for the purchase of Viesgo—a subsidiary of Endesa—a company active on the Spanish market in the production and distribution of electricity, with a net installed capacity of 2400 megawatts.

 In 2002, Enel divested Eurogen SpA, Elettrogen SpA, and Interpower SpA in compliance with the Bersani Decree provisions on the liberalization of electricity production.